bitaemi/Angular-ngRx-Jest-Marble/src/README.md

  - ``npm run test:watch``
  - `` jest --watch``
  -  `` jest --coverage``
- - you can run only run one test by writing  test name and press enter;
+ - you can run only run one test by writing  test name and press enter - if jest runner stays in watch mode or run:
+ ``npm test src/app/modules/learn-unit-testing/components/06-services/todos.component.spec.ts``
  - you can clear the filter and run  tests again

  ### 3.2.4 Migrating Codebase